zeek/zeek-docs/scripts/base/frameworks/netcontrol/plugins/acld.zeek.rst

          Predicate that is called on rule insertion or removal.

-         :p: Current plugin state.
+         :param p: Current plugin state.

-         :r: The rule to be inserted or removed.
+         :param r: The rule to be inserted or removed.

          :returns: T if the rule can be handled by the current backend, F otherwise.